mwojnars/hypertag/docs/index.md

     p .wide .left .green-text

-This code is equivalent to a repeated use of the `class=...` attribute, and renders:
+which is equivalent to a repeated use of the `class=...` attribute, and renders:

 ```html
 <p class="wide left green-text"></p>